TigraTT-Driver/shinretro/README.md

 - revise UI/UX of `Home`
 - revise GridView/ListView for showing games
 - revise the manner of showing favorited games in the GridView/ListView and on the "details" box
-- add the possibility to see video assets in `Games`
-- add a darker theme
 - add Steam/Gog collections
 - revise and add new backgrounds/logos for collections and manufacturers (better use .png)
 - add sfx sounds